zd87pl/wpsandbox/README.md

-# FakeWoo Project
+# wpsandbox Project

 ## Overview

-FakeWoo is a comprehensive project designed to simulate and analyze WordPress plugin behavior in a controlled environment.
+wpsandbox is a comprehensive project designed to simulate and analyze WordPress plugin behavior in a controlled environment.
 It includes various components for intercepting, logging, and analyzing network requests made by WordPress plugins, as well as performing code analysis on installed plugins.

 ## Components